These 5 Pests Will Damage Your Trees

 Aphids are also difficult to stop because they rapidly multiply by asexual reproduction.

-Aphids are also repelled by catnip, as well as garlic and chives, as long as they are planted near lettuce, peas, and rose bushes.
+Aphids are also repelled by catnip, garlic, and chives as long as they are planted near lettuce, peas, and rose bushes.

 You can also mix alcohol into your soap and water mix (preferably grain alcohol without any additives), for an even more effective solution to your aphid problem.